donokuda/asphalt/README.md

 This will generate a folder structure of partialized Scss files.

 That's it!
-Run `sass -w /path/to/stylesheet_folder/main.scss` to compile your sass files!
+Run `sass -w main.scss` to compile your sass files!

 ## Contributing